 The souk is far from the beach.
 So, try to avoid swimwear and dress conservatively by covering shoulders and knees.

 In the Southern pearl of Morocco and the surrounding area, there are smaller souks and branches of Marjane hypermarket which are great for goods like toiletries, teapots, glasses, tagines, argan oil, traditional shoes,…etc all are well priced.

 If you are looking for famous brands, the Marina has shops like Adidas, Zara, Mango, Lacoste, and Geox.

 Not far from The Southern Pearl of Morocco

 - Agadir’s north coast has very accessible and wonderful beaches.
 Why not head to Aourir, Tamraght, and the surfing village of Taghazout only about 15 km away.
 You can get to these towns using the bus that leaves from the center of Agadir.

 - About 60km northeast of Agadir, there are famous cascades of Imouzzer.
 On the road to Imouzzer, you go through the Paradise Valley before you start a mountainous road to this village.

 - Souss-Massa national park river is 40km south of Agadir: You go by bus from Mohammed V Avenue to Inezgane and you take another bus to Massa.
-From there, it is a 4km walk to the park entrance and you can check with locals if birds are in the migrating season.
+From there, it is a 4km walk to the park entrance.

 - Taroudannt is located about 80km east of Agadir and is also a historical city like Marrakech, Fez,…

 - Marrakech: Supratour bus company, proposes several daily departures which cost around 140dh one way for the luxury bus or 100dh for the standard cheap buses.
 The Journey takes 3 hours including a toilet stop.
 Returns at night can be unreliable in terms of departure times due to tie-ins with the train service at Marrakech.

 - 3 Hours south of Agadir, there is an uncrowded beach called Legzira which extends between the cliffs and the ocean.